opnfv/ipv6/docs/reldoc/index.rst

 .. code-block:: bash

-    # source the tenant credentials using Apex installer of OPNFV
+    # On jump host, source the tenant credentials using /bin/opnfv-util provided by Apex installer
+    opnfv-util undercloud "source overcloudrc; keystone service-list"

-    # you need to copy the file /home/stack/overcloudrc from the installer VM called "instack"
+    # Alternatively, you can copy the file /home/stack/overcloudrc from the installer VM called "undercloud"
-    # to a location in controller node, for example, in the directory /opt
+    # to a location in controller node, for example, in the directory /opt, and do:
-    source /opt/overcloudrc
+    # source /opt/overcloudrc

 **Compass** installer: